Russia Hits Ukrainian Energy Sites In massive Overnight Attack - UrduPoint

 Russia Hits Ukrainian Energy Sites In 'massive' Overnight Attack

-Kyiv, (APP - UrduPoint / Pakistan Point News - 27th Apr, 2024) Russia launched a "massive" missile strike at Ukraine overnight, hitting energy facilities and damaging power plants in several regions, officials in Kyiv said on Saturday.
+Kyiv, (APP - UrduPoint / Pakistan Point News - 27th Apr, 2024) Russia launched a "massive" missile strike at Ukraine overnight, damaging four power plants in the latest barrage targeting the country's energy supply, officials in Kyiv said on Saturday.

+Two people were killed and at least 10 more wounded in Russian shelling.

-Moscow has escalated its strikes against Ukraine's power network in recent months, causing blackouts and triggering Ukraine to ask consumers to ration their energy supplies.
+Moscow has launched some of its largest ever strikes on Ukraine's energy facilities in recent months, knocking out a significant chunk of production, and triggering blackouts and energy rationing across the country.

 "The enemy has once again attacked the country's energy infrastructure.
 In particular, facilities in Dnipropetrovsk, Ivano-Frankivsk, and Lviv regions were attacked.
 There is damage to equipment," Energy Minister German Galushchenko said in a Facebook post.